twan0305/Interactive-Lab-Hub/Lab_4/README.md

 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+Here we have the sketches of our prototype device for people that are blind/color blind.
 ![IMG_74BA0EBE5E02-1](https://user-images.githubusercontent.com/111993874/196326903-f39393b8-9e6f-48c7-a8ab-2544738bc574.jpeg)

+We imagine that a user can would use the device to help move around their environment safely.
+For example, cross walks may be of hazard when signals are colors only.
+The device would be able to provide both visual and audio prompts to alert the user what the signal color is currently.

 ![IMG_0665](https://user-images.githubusercontent.com/111993874/196327006-dc439170-d56d-49b3-ab4b-5b104d4d7c1e.jpg)

+Another use case could be for decorators who wish to find the correct paint color.

 ![IMG_5248 Small](https://user-images.githubusercontent.com/111993874/196327447-5188f104-10f4-42bf-8558-40c1aca7bf96.jpeg)